PAYC Collar Strategy

 What is a collar on PAYC?

 A collar on PAYC is the collar strategy applied to PAYC (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With PAYC stock trading near $136.25, the strikes shown on this page are snapped to the nearest listed PAYC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PAYC stock at $218.04 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed PAYC chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are PAYC collar max profit and max loss calculated?